-1.41 "Switching and Tagging Rules" shall mean FPL's and Customer's switching and tagging procedures, as they may be amended.
+1.53 "Switching and Tagging Rules" shall mean FPL's and Customer's switching and tagging procedures, as they may be amended.

+1.54 “System Operation Department” shall mean …

-1.42 "System Protection Facilities" shall mean such protective relay systems, locks and seals, breakers, automatic synchronizers, associated communication equipment, and other control and protective apparatus, described in Section 4.9 hereinafter and Appendix A hereto, that are required to protect: (1) the FPL Transmission System, the systems of others connected to the FPL Transmission System, and FPL's customers from faults occurring at the Facility; and (2) the Facility from faults occurring on the FPL Transmission System or on the systems of others to which the FPL Transmission System is directly or indirectly connected.
+1.55 "System Protection Facilities" shall mean such protective relay systems, locks and seals, breakers, automatic synchronizers, associated communication equipment, and other control and protective apparatus, described in Section 4.9 hereinafter, that are required to protect: (1) the FPL Transmission System, the systems of others connected to the FPL Transmission System, and FPL's customers, from faults occurring at the Facility; and (2) the Facility from faults occurring on the FPL Transmission System or on the systems of others to which the FPL Transmission System is directly or indirectly connected.

-1.43 "System Upgrades" shall mean modifications or improvements to the FPL Transmission System required in order to interconnect the Facility with the FPL Transmission System, as identified as "System Upgrades" in Appendix B.
+1.56 "System Upgrades" shall mean modifications or improvements to the FPL Transmission System required in order to interconnect the Facility with the FPL Transmission System, as identified as "System Upgrades" in Appendix B.